DiDawn/AuraBotPOE/README.md

 Be sure to follow the instructions below on the machine where the bot will be run.

 ### Download python
-If you do not have python installed, you can download it [here](https://www.python.org/downloads/).
+If you do not have python installed yet, you can download it [here](https://www.python.org/downloads/).

 ### Download the project
 If you have git installed, you can clone the project by running the following command in your terminal: